sailfishos/docs.sailfishos.org/Tools/Platform_SDK/Installation/README.md

 # Next Steps

-The next step is to look at [setting up the Sailfish Platform SDK Targets](/Tools/Platform_SDK/Target_Installation) and installing and using more [Development Tools](/Tools/Development)
+The next step is to look at [setting up the SDK Build Targets](/Tools/Platform_SDK/Target_Installation) and installing and using more [Development Tools](/Tools/Development)

 # Updating the Sailfish Platform SDK